It's time to get the comfort you deserve. Good soap matters. soapisbest.com

-Ithaca Bar Soap and Liquid Soap Bar Concentrate are great for hand washing natural fibers such as wool, silk, linen, cotton, and any clothes you think of as "delicates".
-As a textile artist in my spare time, and work with a lot of wool and silk fabric, yarn and roving.
+Ithaca Bar Soap and Instant Liquid Soap are great for hand washing natural fibers such as wool, silk, linen, cotton, and any clothes you think of as "delicates".
+As a textile artist in my spare time, I work with a lot of wool and silk fabric, yarn and roving.
 I use natural plant based dyes and am also a wet felter.
-Our soap is gentle enough to leave the integrity of the fibers, but strong enough to clean.
+Our soap is gentle enough to leave the integrity of the fibers intact, but strong enough to clean.

 1. Fill a sink or wash basin with cool - warm ish water, swishing around the soap to get good suds.

-2. Place in garments, making sure there is enough water for the fabric to swish around freely.
-If the suds get eaten up immediately, your garments are a little dirtier than you thought (wool can be like that) and you may want a little more soap.
-Soak for 30-60 minutes and swish around 1 or 2 times.
+2. Gently submerge garments, yarn or whatever, making sure there is enough water for the fiber to swish around freely.
+If the suds get eaten up immediately, your garments are a little dirtier than you thought (wool can be like that) and you may want to add a little more soap.
+Soak for 30-60 minutes, swishing around 1 or 2 times.

 3. Drain and squeeze garments.
 Avoid twisting garments, especially knits.
 That will stress and distort the garment's shape.
-Fill basin again with cool-sh water, swish around.
+Fill basin again with cool-sh water, submerge garments, swish around.
 Repeat this 2-5 times to get all of the soap out.

 4. Fill basin 1 more time and add some white vinegar - anywhere from 1/4 c to 2 c depending on how much fiber you are washing at one time.
 Add your rinsed garments, swish around and let soak for 10 minutes.
 Rinse again.

 5. Squeeze out all excess water.
-Lay a towel on the floor, lay garments in the towel, roll it up and gently step on it.
+Lay a towel on the floor and lay garments on the towel.
+Roll it up and gently step on it.
 This easily squeezes out all of the water.
 Dry either laying flat or hanging depending on the garment.

 Hand knit should always lay flat to dry.
 Hanging them will stretch them out and they will become misshapen.
 Tightly woven garments can be hung.
 However, loosely woven garments may stretch out the shoulders if hung on hangers.